 Ancho pepper is frequently combined with the Pasilla pepper in Mexican food.
 These dry peppers have a similar appearance but have somewhat unique tastes.
-The Ancho pepper has a fruitier flavor with earthy overtones, and it’s a little hotter than the Pasilla pepper.
+The Ancho pepper has a fruitier flavor with earthy overtones and is a little hotter than the Pasilla pepper.
 But it’ll give your recipe that Pasilla pepper flavor.

 Ancho peppers can be crushed into a powder for further processing.
-When using it as a Pasilla pepper substitute, bear in mind that Ancho peppers are spicier.
+When using it as a Pasilla pepper substitute, remember that Ancho peppers are spicier.
 So, if you’re not a lover of hot, peppery food, you might need to use a smaller portion of Ancho peppers.

 2. Mulato Pepper

-Mulato peppers are an excellent substitute for Pasilla peppers since they have a similar mild spicy, smoky, sweet flavor with overtones of cacao.
+Mulato peppers are excellent substitutes for Pasilla peppers since they have a similar mild spicy, smoky, sweet flavor with overtones of cacao.
 Mulatto peppers are milder in spiciness than Ancho peppers.
 And the Mulatto pepper is often combined with the Pasilla or Ancho pepper for added spiciness.

 These peppers can be hard to come by in some areas, but they can usually be found in Mexican specialty shops.
-It’s safe to use the same proportions in any dish if replacing Pasilla peppers with Mulato peppers.
+Using the same proportions in any dish is safe if replacing Pasilla peppers with Mulato peppers.

 3. Guajillo Pepper